-Reps move to resolve feud between PENGASSAN, Dangote refinery
+Reps move to resolve feud between PENGASSAN, Dangote Refinery

-The decision followed the adoption of a motion of urgent public importance jointly sponsored by Rep. Alhassan Ado Doguwa and Rep. Abdulsamad Dasuki, titled “The Need to Protect Strategic Private Investments from Adversarial Unionism,” during Tuesday’s plenary.
+The decision followed the adoption of a motion of urgent public importance jointly sponsored by Alhassan Ado Doguwa and Abdulsamad Dasuki, titled “The Need to Protect Strategic Private Investments from Adversarial Unionism,” during yesterday’s plenary.

 “We are worried that if private investments of strategic national importance are continually subjected to unlawful disruptions by adversarial unionism, Nigeria risks not only the failure of key economic assets but also the erosion of investor confidence necessary for national growth and development.”